Dharmendra-71/Eye-detection-python/README.md

 Feel free to fork the repo, improve it, and send pull requests!

 👤 Author
-Made with ❤️ by Your Name
+Made with ❤️ by Dharmendra